 1) Every OSAT activity has a designated leader.
 The leader makes the decision as to who is qualified for the activity.
 This decision must be based on principles and not personalities.

-2) Alcohol and illegal drugs are not allowed on any OSAT activity.
+2) Alcohol, any type of recreational drug and all illegal drugs are not allowed on any OSAT activity.

 3) Party members are not to separate from the group without prior permission of the activity eader.